- Corporate Governance

 Spreading the Philosophy

-All initial in-house training programs start with a session on management philosophy in order for everyone in the Toyo Tire Group to understand such philosophy well.
-In FY2019, Toyo Tire Corporation organized a management philosophy training session for officers and division general managers as well as one for department heads.
-In the latter session, department heads were given case studies to understand the importance of spreading visions and strategies at workplaces, as well as group work where they shared what they are doing to spread the management philosophy at their workplaces.
-The session proved to be a valuable opportunity for them to share the current status and issues at other departments, which then helped them to increase their drive to spread the management philosophy more.
+In order for everyone in the Toyo Tire Group to understand our philosophy well, we have set up a corporate philosophy lecture as one of the in-house training programs.
+In fiscal 2020, department heads were given case studies to understand the importance of spreading visions and strategies linked to corporate philosophy at workplaces, as well as group work where they shared the current status of its promulgation at their workplaces.
+The session proved to be a valuable opportunity for them to enhance their awareness of the need to spread our corporate philosophy by sharing the challenges and efforts in doing so with their peers from other departments.

 Work of the Board of Directors

 TOYO TIRE holds a regular board of directors meeting once every month to make decisions on important matters and supervise the status of business execution by Directors.
-In FY2019, a total of 18 meetings, including extraordinary ones, were held.
+In FY2020, a total of 17 meetings, including extraordinary ones, were held.
 Outside Directors attend the board of directors meetings and other important meetings to offer their opinions on deliberations to fulfill their responsibility to monitor and supervise management.

 〈Overview of the analysis and evaluation results and future steps〉

-- Given the progress in improvement as evidenced by higher evaluation over the previous year in many parameters, we believe that the effectiveness of the board of directors as a whole is ensured.
-Supervision of management, in particular, has earned a high rating for the third consecutive year.
+Given the progress in improvement as evidenced by higher evaluation over the previous year in many parameters, we believe that the effectiveness of the board of directors as a whole is ensured.
+Supervision of management, in particular, has earned a high rating for the five consecutive year.

 Strengthen the Risk Management System